Ramlan Ibrahim: As MFA Secretary General

 Ramlan was appointed as Secretary General of the Ministry of Foreign Affairs on 1 January 2017 and received his letter of appointment from the Chief Secretary to the Government, Tan Sri Dr Ali Hamsa.

-Barely two months into his stewardship, Malaysia was plunged into a standoff with North Korea over the death of a North Korean citizen, rumored to be Kim Jong-nam, the estranged brother of Kim Jong-il.
-Ramlan's was tasked with spearheading the negotiations to free the 11 Malaysians held captive by the Pyongyang regime.
+Barely two months into his stewardship, Ramlan's was tasked with spearheading the negotiations to free the 11 Malaysians held captive by the Pyongyang regime because of the death of a North Korean citizen, rumored to be Kim Jong-nam, the estranged brother of Kim Jong-il.

-Ramlan became the first top management officer at the Ministry of Foreign Affairs Malaysia to establish his own Twitter account in line with his own vision of making the service more transparent and social media-friendly.